 10-hour work day

 How to Join Our Team

-We are currently accepting applications for new officers.
-To apply, start with the job application.
+We are currently accepting applications for new police officers.

 Minimum qualifications for hire

 - 21 years of age

 1) Submit application and exam request at jobs.illinois.edu

 2) The testing will occur in four phases, which includes:

 - Physical abilities test